hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

 The optional `settings.ip_configuration` subblock supports:

-* `ipv4_enabled` - (Optional) True if the instance should be assigned an IP address.
-The IPv4 address cannot be disabled for Second Generation instances.
+* `ipv4_enabled` - (Optional) Whether this Cloud SQL instance should be assigned a public IPV4 address.
+Either `ipv4_enabled` must be enabled or a `private_network` must be configured.

+* `private_network` - (Optional) The VPC network from which the Cloud SQL instance is accessible for private IP.
+Specifying a network enables private IP.
+Either `ipv4_enabled` must be enabled or a `private_network` must be configured.

 * `require_ssl` - (Optional) True if mysqld should default to `REQUIRE X509`
     for users connecting over IP.

-* `private_network` - (Optional) The resource link for the VPC network from which the Cloud SQL instance is accessible for private IP.

 The optional `settings.ip_configuration.authorized_networks[]` sublist supports: